 - Allow for telecommuting, flex time, and remote work

-Giving employees with the freedom to work remote, have flex time, and all out telecommute promotes an inclusive and diverse workplace.
+Giving employees the freedom to work remotely, have flex time, and permanently telecommute promotes an inclusive and diverse workplace.
 Read more about it here.

 - Make your office a place people want to be